SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Freeloaders

-By freeloaders I mean people who don't participate in the debsoc much yet want to join reimbursements.
+By freeloaders I mean people who don't participate in the Debsoc much yet want to join reimbursements.
-For quite a few years, the debsoc has tried to prevent freeloaders, but sometimes we've found it hard to say no to people.
+For quite a few years, the soc has tried to prevent freeloaders, but sometimes we've found it hard to say no to people.

 ![enter image description here](https://i.ibb.co/rKY6GKfn/Whats-App-Image-2025-09-09-at-23-25-35.jpg)

-When the debsoc tries to send a lot of people to a tournament and asks for reimbursements, the management sometimes makes it an issue and asks the soc to cut names.
+When the Debsoc tries to send a lot of people to a tournament and asks for reimbursements, the management sometimes makes it an issue and asks the soc to cut names.
 Sometimes while applying for reimbursements, we try to limit people in the application because we fear that if we initially have too many people, instead of telling us to cut people, they might reject reimbursement for the tournament entirely.
 Sometimes they reject tournaments if you've gone to other tournaments recently.
 I don't have experience communicating between students and the management, so I can't really tell how to work with the management (but Stuthi has, and she has words for you in the next section).